utk-eecs-crumpton-tas/cs102lings/README.md

 ## Test Output Examples (and Symbols Meaning)

 The tests use the `diff` command to compare your output to the tests. the `|` symbol means the two lines are different.
 The `>` symbol with output in green means the line is extra in your program.
 The `<` symbol with output in red means the line is missing is yours.
-If the lines look the same, then it could be a whitespace issue.

 ### Mismatched line `|`